 What is Sexual Assault?

 The law recognizes certain defenses to Sexual Assault.
 The most common defense is Consent.
-This defense provides that Sexual Assault cannot occur where the alleged victim consented to sexual contact with or touching by the alleged offender.
-Another recognized defense is Mistake of Fact.
+This defense provides that Sexual Assault cannot occur where the alleged victim consented to sexual contact by the alleged offender.
+However, any sexual contact between an adult and child under 16 is legally without consent.
+The law provides that persons under the age of 16 our without sufficient experience and mental capacity to consent to sexual contact.
+Another recognized defense to sexual assault is Mistake of Fact.
 This defense may apply either in the absence of or in conjunction with a Consent defense.
-Mistake of Fact provides that though the alleged victim may not have actually consented to the sexual touching or contact, the alleged offender mistakenly believed in his her mind that there was consent.
-Mistake of Fact may be established from facts and circumstances surrounding the parties and their sexual conduct.
-Examples include, but are not limited to the alleged victim’s statements, actions, clothing, body language and overall demeanor.
-Mistake of Fact may also be established by the alleged victim’s failure to express lack of consent, or from past, consensual sexual conduct or relations between the alleged offender and victim.
+Mistake of Fact provides that though the alleged victim may not have actually consented to the sexual contact, the alleged offender mistakenly believed in his her mind that there was consent.
+Mistake of Fact may be established from facts and circumstances surrounding the parties’ relationship, statements or conduct, to include sexual conduct, actions and omissions.
+Examples include, but are not limited to, the alleged victim’s statements, actions, clothing, body language and overall demeanor.
+Mistake of Fact may also be established by the alleged victim’s failure to express lack of consent verbally and/or physically, or from past, consensual sexual conduct or relations between the parties.

 If you have been charged with Sexual Assault, it is important to seek legal representation immediately in order to protect your rights and minimize the impact that a charge of his nature may have on your life.